Payger/woocommerce-gateway/README.txt

 This plugin requires WooCommerce and a Payger account.
 Please make sure you have WooCommerce installed and a Payger account created.

 1. Go to [Payger](https://payger.com) and register as a Business.
-2. On Payger Account get your username and password.
+2. On Payger Account get your API KEY (username) and  API Secret (password).
 3. Upload `woocommerce-gateway-payger` to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. On the Dashboard go to WooCommerce > Settings > Checkout > Payger and do the following